Wormholes from heavy operator statistics in AdS/CFT: Heavy shell operator

-We demand that the operator \eqref{eq:operator} is heavy, composed of a number of dust particles which scales parametrically with the central charge, $n\sim N^2 \sim G^{-1}$, and that moreover the particle insertions are approximately homogeneously distributed along the sphere.
-Thus, with this choice, the operator $\mathcal{O}$ creates a spherical heavy shell of dust particles, which is heavy enough to classically backreact on the geometry, at leading order in the $G\rightarrow 0$ expansion.
-The dust that forms the shell can be effectively described as a presureless perfect fluid localized at the worldvolume $\mathscr{W}$ of the thin shell, with energy-momentum tensor \be T_{\mu\nu}\Big|_\mathscr{W} = \sigma u_\mu u_\nu \;, \ee where $\sigma$ is the surface density, and $u^\mu$ is the proper velocity of the fluid, tangent to $\mathscr{W}$.
+We demand that the operator \eqref{eq:operator} is heavy, composed of a number of dust particles which scales parametrically with the central charge, $n\sim N^2 \sim G^{-1}$, where we adopt $\ell =1$ to set AdS units for the rest of the paper.
+Moreover, the particle insertions are approximately homogeneously distributed along the sphere.
+Thus, with this choice, the operator $\mathcal{O}$ creates an approximately spherical thin cloud of dust particles, which is heavy enough to classically backreact on the geometry, at leading order in the semiclassical $G\rightarrow 0$ expansion.
+In the bulk, the cloud can be effectively described as a presureless perfect fluid localized at the worldvolume $\mathscr{W}$ of a thin shell, with energy-momentum tensor \be T_{\mu\nu}\Big|_\mathscr{W} = \sigma u_\mu u_\nu \;, \ee where $\sigma$ is the surface density, and $u^\mu$ is the proper velocity of the fluid, tangent to $\mathscr{W}$.
 The spherical shell has a total rest mass \be m = \sigma \,V_\Omega\, r_\infty^{d-1}\,, \ee where $V_\Omega = \text{Vol}(\mathbf{S}^{d-1})$.
-The hydrodynamic description of the operator will work as long as that the fluid density $\sigma$ remains large compared to one dust particle per unit volume, and yet small enough in Planck units so that we can trust its classical description.
+The effecrtive hydrodynamic description of the operator will be good enough as long as the fluid density $\sigma$ remains large compared to one dust particle per unit volume, and yet small enough in Planck units so that its classical description can be trusted.